Housing Help and Support

 A place to fill in personal details about your tenancy.

-The document is editable, and available for anyone to use.
-You can use it to write down details about your tenancy.
-The form is in PowerPoint format and you can change the words and pictures to make it personal to you.
+The document is editable for you to write down details of your tenancy.
+You can change the words and pictures to make it personal to you.

 The guide is available from the Suffolk Ordinary Lives website: Tenancy Agreement - an easy-read guide